 Mental State Determines What You Do With Suffering

-How you deal with suffering, fear and frustration depend heavily on how you trained your mind.
+How you deal with suffering, fear, and frustration depends heavily on how you trained your mind.

 If your mental state is weak, suffering will be drawn out for much longer.
 If you enjoy a healthy mental state, you will be much better poised to recover sooner.

-In some situations, you can find joy in spite of issues that you are facing.
+In some situations, you can find joy in spite of the issues that you are facing.

 Frustration and fear particularly are not reality but facets of the mind.
 And you don’t have to let them control your life.